 Minor Kitchen Refresh — 113% ROI

-A minor kitchen remodel is one of the few interior projects that nationally returns more than it costs — 113% ROI according to the 2025 Cost vs. Value Report.
-But "minor" is the operative word.
-This means painting or refacing existing cabinets (not replacing them — cabinet replacement costs have risen 25% due to tariffs), updating hardware, replacing countertops if they're dated or damaged, and adding a new faucet.
-It does not mean a full gut renovation.
+A minor kitchen remodel returns 113% nationally — per the 2025 Cost vs. Value Report.
+"Minor" means painting or refacing existing cabinets (not replacing — cabinet costs are up 25% due to tariffs), updating hardware, replacing countertops if dated or damaged, and adding a new faucet.
+Not a full gut renovation.

-A mid-range bathroom remodel returns approximately 80% nationally, according to the 2025 Cost vs. Value Report.
-But like the kitchen, "update" rather than "gut" is the right approach for most sellers.
+A mid-range bathroom remodel returns approximately 80% nationally.
 New vanity light, a modern mirror, fresh caulk, clean grout, and a new toilet seat can transform a bathroom for under $1,000.
-Re-grouting a shower, replacing a vanity top, and adding a new faucet can run $2,000–$5,000 and make a dated bathroom feel significantly more current.
+Re-grouting a shower, replacing a vanity top, and adding a new faucet can run $2,000–$5,000.

 Full bathroom gut: $15,000–$30,000 with a 42–80% return depending on scope.